 Every Child Reads, formerly the Dubuque Campaign for Grade-Level Reading, was formed in 2012 by Every Child/Every Promise and the Community Foundation.
 Since then, it has successfully built a network of partners addressing three critical areas: summer learning, school readiness and attendance.
 In 2014 and 2015, the network was named a Pacesetter Community by the National Campaign for Grade-Level Reading for producing measurable outcomes.
 Some key accomplishments include:

 - In 2017, 88% of students who attended Summer Academy maintained or increased reading proficiency, up from 78% in 2016.

 - New strategies for responding to chronic absence and improved attendance data have led to a measurable decrease in chronic absence at Title I schools, and data is now collected district-wide.

 - Northeast Iowa Community College and the school district have partnered to enhance the pathway to a secondary education in early childhood.

-- In 2016, CFGD and the Campaign partnered with Vision To Learn to pilot a mobile vision clinic aimed at improving kids’ vision.
+- In 2016, the Community Foundation and Every Child Reads partnered with Vision To Learn to pilot a mobile vision clinic aimed at improving kids’ vision.
 Through the program, 178 students were examined and 90 received two free pairs of prescription glasses.

-- The Campaign continues to collect and publish shared data to measure progress and inform future work among partners.
+- Every Child Reads continues to collect and publish shared data to measure progress and inform future work among partners.

 What We Are Working On

-Summer Academy will take place again in 2017, and additional efforts to improve outcomes for students in summer learning, attendance and school readiness continue as we strive to get more kids reading at grade level by the end of third grade.
+Campaign partners are currently updating the Community Solutions Action Plan, which will outline new goals to improve outcomes for students in summer learning, school attendance and school readiness as we strive to help more children read at grade level by the end of third grade.